robert-l-b/bps_validity_threats/README.md

 1. Navigate to the `notebooks` directory.
 2. Run the provided Jupyter notebooks to replicate the evaluation and visualize the threats.
-3. Use the adapted version of AgentSimulator to replicate the simulations: [AgentSimulator_WuCd](https://github.com/robert-l-b/AgentSimulator_WuCd)
+3. Use the adapted version of AgentSimulator that is able to conduct a pre-warm up and a post-cool down to replicate the simulations: [AgentSimulator_WuCd](https://github.com/robert-l-b/AgentSimulator_WuCd)

 ## Notebooks